Marchmont: Street names

 As was the usual practice at the time, the area's street names were derived from members of the developer's family or places associated with them.
 Sir George Warrender's wife, Helen, was the daughter of the 5th Earl of Marchmont, hence the name of the district.
 Thirlestane Street and Lauderdale Street were named in honour of Sir George's mother, who was the daughter of the Earl of Lauderdale and whose family seat was at Thirlestane Castle.
 Spottiswoode Street and Spottiswoode Road were named for John Spottiswoode, another Warrender relation, while Arden, as in Arden Street, was the family name of the Earl of Haddington, who married one of the Warrender daughters.

 Marchmont today

 Due to its proximity to the city centre, the presence of local amenities, and generally being considered a pleasant area, Marchmont is considered a desirable location in which to live.
 This is reflected in its generally high property prices.
 It is popular with students, with both the University of Edinburgh and Edinburgh Napier University within easy walking distance, as well as with young professionals.
 This has resulted in a certain friction between permanent residents and temporary ones (many of whom are students), with the Marchmont Action Group Promoting Initiatives for the Environment (MAGPIE) unsuccessfully petitioning the Scottish Parliament in 2005 to impose quotas on shared accommodation by restricting the number of licences for Houses in Multiple Occupation (HMOs) granted for the area.

+Sewer upgrade project

+Scottish Water began a sewer upgrade project in September 2022, which will help reduce the risk of flooding to properties in the neighborhood by "increasing the capacity of the sewer network," which is especially important during heavy rainfall.
+The project was delivered by their alliance partner Caledonia Water Alliance and was completed in May 2025.